dani8439/dani8439.github.io/_posts/2021-5-28-react-final-project.markdown

 Or this, depending on the truthy or falsy value of `hideEdit`:

 <img width="1405" alt="Screen Shot 2021-05-28 at 4 05 42 PM" src="https://user-images.githubusercontent.com/26771302/120037048-018bb280-bfcf-11eb-9c0b-6cdd03132f19.png">

+I used a similar logic, toggling between truthy and falsy within the Collection.js Component as well, so that an edit form appears to edit a collection when the edit button is clicked.
+It's written a little bit differently, as Collection.js is a functional component and not a class component, and I dabbled a little bit with my first hook `useState`.

+If there's anything that this project has taught me, it's that this is just the tip of the iceberg in terms of React's capabilities.
+It really can do so much.
+While a lot of patterns seem much clearer, I of course feel like I am just scratching the surface in terms of what I can learn to do.
+Which I hope to do, even though my journey at Flatiron is coming to a close, and I'll be moving onto the unknown.

+All in all, I'm fairly pleased with how this project turned out, and am amazed it's the final one as part of my time here.
+I came into Flatiron knowing absolutely nothing about coding whatsoever, and have come out with so many new skills, that it can be hard to be down on myself for what I don't know.
+Instead, I want to look at it as all the things I have learned and can do.
+And hopefully this is just the beginning of learning more.